EntySec/HatSploit-Docs/docs/development/session-wrapper.md

 Let's go through all the necessary methods:

-* `self.details` - Is a dictionary containing all necessary information about the session.
+* `self.info` - Is a dictionary containing all necessary information about the session.
 * `self.open(client)` - Opens a session for a client.
 * `self.close()` - Closes session.
 * `self.heartbeat()` - Checks if session is alive.